ircv3/ircv3-specifications/extensions/register.md

 This section is non-normative.

 Passwords are opaque byte strings.
-It is recommended for them to be valid UTF-8 with no null character;
+It is recommended for them to be valid UTF-8;
-otherwise authentication may be impossible later (eg. with SASL PLAIN).
+or authentication may be impossible later (eg. with SASL PLAIN).
 Servers may also choose to reject any non-UTF-8 password with `UNACCEPTABLE_PASSWORD`.